TL;DR

 5. Jira — Best Kanban for Software Development Teams

 If you’re building software and running agile sprints, Jira is the industry standard.
-Its Kanban and Scrum boards are purpose-built for development workflows with robust bug tracking, release planning, and GitHub/Bitbucket integrations.
+Specifically, its Kanban and Scrum boards are purpose-built for development workflows with robust bug tracking, release planning, and GitHub/Bitbucket integrations.

 Pros: Purpose-built for dev teams; excellent sprint and backlog management; deep developer tool integrations.

-Cons: Complex for non-technical users; expensive at scale; configuration requires admin expertise.
+Cons: Complex for non-technical users; expensive at scale; consequently, configuration requires admin expertise.

 Pricing: Free for up to 10 users; Standard at $7.75/user/month; Premium at $15.25/user/month.